 The letters SHTF are an acronym for Shit Hits The Fan.
+This is what SHTF means.
 While being a common idiom that I’m sure you’ve heard from time to time, the phrase has deeper levels of meaning.
 The phrase poses a strong, chaotic visual.
 Excrement crashing into a fan and being sprayed across the room in every direction with no rhyme or reason, covering everything in its path with poop.
 It’s not difficult to imagine the kind of event that someone would connect to the expression.

 This is the reason that so many in what is called the prepper movement have decided to make this expression a universal term in their vernacular.
 The prepper movement is composed of people that look at potential future calamities and take actions to prepare them and their loved ones to survive those scenarios.
 (See What is a prepper?)
 The acronym is so popular and understood that this blog even adopted it in its title.